 * * *

-6. There are also a few other custom fields that need to be created in ConnectWise:
+1. There are a few other custom fields that need to be created in ConnectWise:

 ZCJ_ContractNumber – On the agreement, to store the contract number from eAutomate.